 The Lumix has a normal, rather wide, field of view.
 My devices all had field of view reduced by about 1/2 normal width.

 The bottom line is that my own macro stereo devices no longer travel with me.
 The Lumix 3D does nearly all I need for close up photography without the bulk.
 My own devices still have some uses in and near home.
 Of course, for medium distance an scenics I still use my Fuji 3D cameras.

 This picture of a honeybee is pushing the limit of the Lumix range.
 It was taken in available daylight, hand held, wide angle, with no supplementary lenses.
 The image has been cropped, and some gamma correction applied.
 The depth is extreme, but with cross-viewing you can get away with some of that.
 It might not be comfortable to view it with more parallel viewing methods.

 Use the Telephoto.My other web pages often suggest that close-up stereo can benefit from using telephoto at 3x or 4x.
 This allows a subject to appear larger, as if the camera were closer, and it decreases the exaggerated depth in the subject due to convergence.
 It is far more convenient than use of a supplementary close-up lens (but can also be used with such lensessee next section).
 The same is true for the Lumix 3D.

 Use of Close-Up LensesI have described the use of a single positive close-up lens in front of both stereo lenses.
 It allows focusing at closer distances.
 One advantage/drawback is that it introduces effective axis convergence of the lenses.
 With a 2 diopter lens on the Lumix camera this is not a serious issue if you avoid distracting subject details at the edges of the frame.

 The Lumix lenses, in "normal" (wide) angle setting will focus down to about one inch.
-But a warning "no 3D" icon appears to warn you that the two pictures do not overlap.
+But a warning "no 3D" icon appears to warn you that parts of the two pictures do not overlap.
 The camera will take the picture anyway.